YashSen27/Kaiburr-Assesment-Task5-/README.md

 ## 8. Conclusion

 In conclusion, this example should provide a simple straightforward method for a CI/CD workflow.
-You can see the full example of the Jenkinsfile for GitHub [here](https://github.com/mjah/kubernetes-jenkins-cicd-pipeline-example/blob/master/Jenkinsfile) and for GitLab [here](https://gitlab.com/mjah/kubernetes-jenkins-cicd-pipeline-example/-/blob/master/Jenkinsfile).
+You can see the full example of the Jenkinsfile for GitHub [here](Jenkinsfile).

 ## 9. Useful Links